Why some women turn to tantric massage

 This passage is a rite.

-The woman who, in the past, touched to give pleasure, discovers that her touch is not enough.’She can touch us to awaken our consciousness.
+The woman who, in the past, touched to give pleasure, discovers that her touch is not enough.it can touch to awaken consciousness.

 She learns to guide without invading, to inspire without seducing.